2023 Gold Dome Bill Tracker

 Define Antisemitism (HB 30)

 Status: The bill passed the House on March 6, but was tabled in the Senate Judiciary Committee on March 20 after the committee voted to strip the bill of the IHRA definition and codify a slightly different one.
 But a Senate committee gave the measure new life on March 23 by inserting its language into House Bill 144, a child welfare measure that passed the House on March 2.
+The bill ultimately failed to advance before the last day of the legislative session.

 What would it do: The bill provides a definition of antisemitism for the state to use when evaluating violations of anti-discrimination laws or weighing hate crime charges.